-Developed by the Organisation for Economic Co-operation and Development (OECD), the ICAP is designed to be an efficient, effective and coordinated approach to provide MNEs with increased tax certainty with respect to certain of their activities and transactions.
+Developed by the Organisation for Economic Co-operation and Development (OECD), the ICAP is designed to be an efficient, effective and coordinated approach to provide MNE groups with increased tax certainty with respect to certain of their activities and transactions.

-IRAS is participating in the ICAP from 2021, as part of our commitment to provide tax certainty to MNEs.
+IRAS is participating in the ICAP from 2021, as part of our commitment to provide tax certainty to MNE groups.

-For MNEs operating in Singapore, the ICAP serves as an additional tool to manage potential cross-border tax disputes.
-Under the ICAP, IRAS will work together with MNEs and other participating tax administrations to reach a mutual understanding of the tax risk present in certain activities and transactions carried out by an MNE.
+For MNE groups operating in Singapore, the ICAP serves as an additional tool to manage potential cross-border tax disputes.
+Under the ICAP, IRAS will work together with MNE groups and other participating tax administrations to reach a mutual understanding of the tax risk present in certain activities and transactions carried out by an MNE group.
 In the spirit of co-operative compliance, the ICAP is designed to provide a faster route to multilateral tax certainty, and reduce the number of cases that result in disputes.

-More information on the ICAP can be found on OECD's website.
+More information on the ICAP can be found on the OECD's website.

 Benefits of the ICAP

 The key benefits of the ICAP include:

 - Improved tax certainty for MNE groups and tax administrations